takuyakikuchi/hashnode/cl5xzke5u005tz7nv4atl2oow.md

 Whereas the previous program was procedural, such as `if (isLoading)`, **the processing of the loading state has been made more declarative**.
 This simplifies the responsibilities of the component responsible for loading data.

-The above is just an idea as a code example, but if you want to start using it in practice, you can start using Suspense for data fetching in React 18 by using frameworks such as Relay, Next.js, Hydrogen, and Remix. (*Not yet recommended as a general strategy in the sense that it is technically possible.)
+The above is just an idea as a code example, but if you want to start using it in practice, you can start using Suspense for data fetching in React 18 by using frameworks such as Relay, Next.js, Hydrogen, and Remix. (*Not yet recommended as a general strategy in the sense that it is technically possible.)<br/>
-In the future, they may provide new basic functionality to easily access data with Suspense without using a framework, so we look forward to future updates.
+In the future, they may provide new basic functionality to easily access data with Suspense without using a framework, so we look forward to future updates.<br/>
 See [Suspense in Data Framework](https://reactjs.org/blog/2022/03/29/react-v18.html#suspense-in-data-frameworks)

 ### Other Use Cases

-The following are other use cases, which are only referenced links.
+The following are other use cases, which are only referenced links.<br/>
 Server-side components + Suspense is a feature that I am quite personally excited about.

 - Server-side rendering capability in streaming